 The trend graph below the metrics shows the queried domain’s trends in traffic volume over time, including desktop traffic, mobile traffic, and all devices.
 You are able to switch the graph between the device and the time period.
 The graph also allows you to switch between a domain’s trend of total visits, unique visitors, pages viewed per visit, average visit duration, or bounce rate.

+You can view data on a daily, weekly, or monthly scale.
 Historical data is indicated on the graph by a darker shade, while forecasted data projecting the current month’s anticipated performance is lighter.
 Forecasts are based on the current month’s performance so far and are updated weekly.

 To view more information about the forecast, such as the specific traffic data currently included in the projection, and specific metrics, place your cursor over the line indicating the forecast you want to learn more about.